Marine Life and Photogrammetry

 Common sea urchins, whelk egg cases, two squat lobsters (look for the claws) and fish schooling inside the engine block are all visible.

-Granted none of the list of species above is really thought of as food in the UK but the whelk is exported as a delicacy to South-East Asia and an estimated 19,464 tonnes of whelk were caught and landed in 2019.
+Although none of the species above are typical food in the UK, we export whelks as a delicacy to South-East Asia.
+Moreover, Fishermen caught and landed an estimated 19,464 tonnes of whelk in 2019.
 These are significant volumes and the humble whelk suddenly jumps in economic importance and value.

 Knowing the quantity of whelk eggs in an ortho photo becomes more valuable.

-The ortho mosaic can be seen in full here.
+The ortho mosaic is visible here.
 Be sure to zoom in:

 Photogrammetry for recording species like whelks can be a valuable tool for science.
-The evidence a visual record creates can share a powerful and important message and everyone – including non-divers – can explore, investigate, ask questions and deliver quantifiable answers.
+The evidence a visual record creates can share a powerful and important message.
+Everyone – including non-divers – can explore, investigate, ask questions and deliver quantifiable answers.

 Starfish with two squat lobster.
 Levels of detail are typically 1mm per pixel